ECB ready to do more for coronavirus emergency if needed, Visco tells paper

 The measures adopted by the European Central Bank in response to the coronavirus emergency are sufficient and effective but the bank is ready to do more if necessary, a member of its Governing Council, Ignazio Visco, said on Monday.

+With Europe's economy under pressure from the virus outbreak, the ECB has agreed to a range of stimulus measures including ultra-cheap loans to banks and asset buys worth 1.1 trillion euros ($1.18 trillion) this year, with the aim of keeping borrowing costs at rock bottom level.
 "The set of measures adopted has been effective in relieving tensions.
-We believe today that these are sufficient, but we are ready to do more if needed," Visco, who is also Governor of the Bank of Italy, told newspaper La Stampa in an interview.
+We believe today that these are sufficient, but we are ready to do more if needed," Visco, who is also governor of the Bank of Italy, told newspaper La Stampa in an interview.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)